What is a meningioma?

 You may need treatment for the symptoms of a meningioma before you have any treatment for the tumour.
 You may also need your symptoms managed during your main treatment or for a while after it has finished.

-• rarely, surgery to place a long, thin tube called a shunt – this lets some of the fluid drain from the brain to another area of the body, to reduce pressure inside the skull.
+• Rarely, surgery to place a long, thin tube called a shunt.
+This may be needed if there is a blockage stopping the fluid from the brain from draining to another area of the body.
+This is called hydrocephalus.
+Allowing the fluid to drain helps reduce pressure inside the skull.

 Clinical trials